klmnden/azure-docs.tr-tr/articles/azure-cache-for-redis/cache-howto-manage-redis-cache-powershell.md

             When the Force parameter is provided, the cache is removed without any confirmation prompts.

         -PassThru
-            By default Remove-AzureRmRedisCache removes the cache and does not return any value.
-If the PassThru par is provided then Remove-AzureRmRedisCache returns a boolean value indicating the success of the operatio
+            By default Remove-AzRedisCache removes the cache and does not return any value.
+If the PassThru par is provided then Remove-AzRedisCache returns a boolean value indicating the success of the operatio

         <CommonParameters>
             This cmdlet supports the common parameters: Verbose, Debug,